-We would like to thank Steve Ponzio for his helpful comments on earlier versions of this paper.
+We would like to thank Amir Pnueli for suggesting the race-system example of Section 6.2 as a test case for our proof technique.
+We would also like to thank Steve Ponzio for his helpful comments on earlier versions of this paper.